diogoap/HammingCalculator/README.md

 This program calculates the Hamming Distance for 2 binary inputs.

-Solution is integrated with TravisCI to allow Continuous Integation.
+Solution is written in C# targeting .NET Core 2.1.
+Source code is integrated with TravisCI to allow Continuous Integration.

-Arguments expected:
+The program expects the following arguments:

 1. Data source: argument name must be either **-inline** or **-file**
 	 - 2 values are required